LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-auto-renewals.md

 ---
 title: Auto renewals
-description: Writing a script to auto-renew your library books
+excerpt: Writing a script to auto-renew your library books
 categories:
   - Tutorial
 tags: